Photographing people requires a certain skill, one of which is confidence

-People Photography – This is a tricky subject for many people starting out in photography (including myself) as it can be quite daunting.
-You almost feel as though you are imposing on people’s privacy when photographing them but it is one area that you will inevitably come across the more you move forward.
+People Photography - This is a tricky subject for many people starting out in photography (including myself) as it can be quite daunting.
+You almost feel as though you are imposing on people's privacy when photographing them.
+However, it it is one area that you will inevitably come across the more you move forward.

 Photography is such a great hobby or profession for the more introverted among us.
 It gives you the chance to aimlessly roam about in places that you wouldn't normally go alone, and you have an excuse!